HariSekhon/DevOps-Bash-tools/README.md

 - `network_gateway.sh` - get the network gateway IP address on Linux or Mac
 - `network_randomize_mac_address.sh` - assigns a new random mac address to your network interface
 - `open.sh` - opens given arg, file or URL using whatever default system opener is available for Linux or Mac
-- `chrome.sh` - opens a URL in the Google Chrome browser in a portable way between Linux and Mac for use from other scripts.
-You may want to combine this with the `command_return_to_current_window.sh` script when automating opening tabs
 - `organize_downloads.sh` - moves files of well-known extensions in the `$HOME/Downloads` directory older than 1 week to capitalized subdirectories of their type to keep the `$HOME/Downloads/` directory tidy
 - `copy_to_clipboard.sh` - copies stdin or string arg to system clipboard on Linux or Mac
 - `paste_from_clipboard.sh` - pastes from system clipboard to stdout on Linux or Mac